Sofia: Top 10 Things to do

 No 7 – View Saint Sofia Monument

-Catch the Metro back to Serdika for the next stop; the Saint Sofia Monument which sits in the middle of a traffic island.
+Catch the Metro back to Serdika for the next stop; the Saint Sofia Monument which can be found on a traffic island.
 This statue of Saint Sofia, after whom the city is named, sits atop a 24 metre column.
 She replaces the previous occupant; Lenin.
 It’s quite difficult to photograph the statue as (1) it involves looking up at the sun and (2) avoiding getting run over is an issue.

 Saint Sofia Monument